yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 # STAN: Spatial-Temporal-Attention-Network-for-Next-Location-Recommendation
 Update!
 The paper is accepted by the Web conference 2021. https://arxiv.org/abs/2102.04095 Oral speech at the conference is coming soon!
 The 5min speech explains in more details and with more figures.
-Feel free to download the PPT.
+Feel free to download the PPT as well.

 Author Reply:
 Thank you for your interest in our work!
 I want to apologize for uploading the wrong files.
 Please use the new .py files in this repository if you downloaded the wrong files (before 3/18).
 (Sorry!)